-Conservative candidate for Stratford-on-Avon
+Conservative Member of Parliament for Stratford-on-Avon

 Nadhim Zahawi was born in Baghdad to Kurdish parents in 1967.
 His family immigrated to the UK when he was 9 and he grew up in South West London and rural East Sussex.
 A lifelong entrepreneur, in 2000 he founded YouGov, a leading market research company which has since become famous for the accuracy of its polling data.
 In 2010 he was elected MP for Stratford-on-Avon.